Loft (building)

 Specialised food storage buildings known as bur or stabbur in Norwegian are usually smaller, one-storey and usually without windows.
 Stabbur is in the German-speaking Alps known as Speicher and in Spanish hórreo.
 Stabbur and loft are similar buildings and are often confused.
 A two-storey stabbur usually has stairway indoor, whereas a loft has stairs on the outside and access to the upper storey from the external gallery or balcony.

 In modern Norwegian and in English, "loft" is used for the upper room or the space just under the roof in larger buildings.
 The word originates from Old Norse lopt, loft which also could mean air or being elevated (as in the related word løfte, English "to lift").

 Norway is one of few countries with a number of preserved medieval wooden buildings.
 There is a smaller number of log buildings older than 1600 in the Alps region.
 In Norway there are about 100 preserved medieval log buildings and the majority of these are in Telemark district.
 High quality craftsmanship, high quality timber and prestige of the building presumably contributed to the preservation of ancient lofts during the centuries.
-According to Heimskringla Olaf II of Norway slept in a loft during a travel in Lom.
+According to Heimskringla Olaf II of Norway slept in a loft during a travel in Lom Municipality.
 In Swedish Dalarna and Uppland two-storey buildings with external gallery named loft are known since late Middle Ages.
 Gustav I of Sweden is said to have held a speech from a loft during a visit to Dalarna in 1528.
 In Denmark lofts are known from medieval sources and primarily in connection with major farms.
 At Bornholm there were lofts (also known as stairway houses) particularly on stately or gentile farms.
 In Finland this type of building is known from the late Middle Ages and are called lutti or luhti (adopted from Finland Swedish lupt).